The Planted Pantry » Desserts » Easy Vegan Pie Crust

 Add the Water

 Now add the cold water a few splashes at a time, kneading throughout until the dough is consistent.
 This can take up to 5 minutes.
+If you have accidentally added too much water, no worries – just sprinkle a little flour and continue mixing until the right consistency is reached.

 Work the Dough